mjl-/sherpaweb/README.md

 - implement storing parameters in local storage
 - make a better json viewer for results.  with syntax highlighting and (un)collapsing objects/arrays.
 - set a timeout on request for _docs?
-- make it easy to add base64-encoded files to calls
 - allow input fields to be swapped around (dragged?)

 - provide cancel-button next to loader, while busy calling.